OpenFn/docs/adaptors/msgraph.md

 ### Overview

-MS Graph is a REST API that allows you to access data and insights from data stored within an Organization’s Microsoft 365 instance with access across domains such as Microsoft Core Services, Enterprise Mobility + Security Services, Windows Services, and Dynamics 365 Business Central services.
+[Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview) or "MS Graph" is a REST API that allows you to access data and insights from data stored within an
+Organization’s Microsoft 365 instance with access across domains such as Microsoft Core Services, Enterprise Mobility + Security Services, Windows Services, and Dynamics 365 Business Central services.
-The MS Graph Rest API also allows authorized users to build new applications that deliver value to users within and outside the organization.
+The MS Graph Rest API also allows authorized users to connect and build new applications that deliver value to users within and outside the organization.

 The OpenFn Adaptor for MS Graph allows users to seamlessly authenticate and integrate with the Microsoft 365 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
-For example, the MSgraph Adaptor allows users to build OpenFn workflows to access documents stored in SharePoint, create or update files, and manage permissions.
+For example, the MSgraph Adaptor allows users to build OpenFn Workflows to extract documents stored in SharePoint, create or update files, and manage permissions.
 Another use case is building a workflow to connect with a Microsoft user's emails, calendar, and contacts to read and manage specific information directly.